reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

     - Increase PyLadies membership and track statistics
     - Track number of women speakers at conferences and make goals for increasing those statistics
 6. Involve more women to be contributors to open source
-7. Reach out to young women in universities and high schools to become involved in the Python community at an earlier age.
+7. Reach out to young women in universities and high schools to become involved in the Python community at an earlier age

 ## Contact